iamdb/stream-cv/README.md

 ## What is this?

-An environment for me to test ideas and learn Rust and become more familiar with these other projects.
+An environment for me to test ideas, learn Rust and become more familiar with these other projects.
 It has no inherent goal or purpose except to extract a frame out of a stream, run it through a pipeline and output it some place.

 To run: `cargo run <path to video file or url to ffmpeg supported stream>`